Search This Blog

 Erith is in Kent - the "Garden of England" - I can only assume Erith is the outside toilet because it is a shit house.

-That’s not untypical of what I can find and I doubt it’s untrue.
-Now to the point.
 Would it make sense to say in some selected context that people from Slade Green are underepresented in that context?
 If you enlarged it a bit, would Erith or Crayford or even north-west Kent make sense as things which could be underepresented?
 I suspect not, because there are thousands of Slade Greens in the United Kingdom, thousands of places with nothing going for them and no special claim to be represented somewhere else.
 If someone from Slade Green became a Hollywood film actor ( Jade Anouka might) the fortuitous fact of coming from Slade Green would be of no relevance.
 If Jade Anouka got a part, no one would be asking the question, Are Slade Green actors under-represented (or over-represented) in Hollywood movies?

 Tuesday, 16 July 2019

 Will the young people in the street now permanently attached to smartphones eventually turn to books and catch up with my kind of score, a score which must surely be common among older people?

 I don't know who invented high heels, but all women owe him a lot.

 In summer 2019 I spent a week in Wiesbaden, working.
 I was helping to describe for auction a collection of nineteenth century documents and correspondence originally sold off in the 1970s to pay the bills of declining and defunct Russian monasteries on Mont Athos.
 In lunch breaks and evenings I did my usual thing, strolling the city and taking in people and surroundings.